 In June 2018, we licensed AKB-4924, a selective stabilizer of hypoxia-inducible factor-1 alpha ("HIF-1 alpha") to Gossamer Bio, Inc. ("Gossamer") AKB-4924, (now called GB004), is being developed for the treatment of inflammatory bowel disease ("IBD").
 HIF-1 alpha is involved in mucosal wound healing and the reduction of inflammation in the gastrointestinal tract.
 Gossamer has completed the Phase 1 multiple ascending dose ("MAD") clinical study and is currently running a Phase 1b clinical study in ulcerative colitis patients.
 Gossamer has progressed GB004 during 2019 by completing the Phase 1 study in healthy volunteers and initiating a Phase 1b study in ulcerative colitis patients of 28-day duration.
-Gossamer has announced that it expects to report topline results from the Phase 1b study in the second quarter of 2020.
+Gossamer reported topline results from the Phase 1b study in the second quarter of 2020 and has reported that it is planning for the commencement of its Phase 2 program for GB004 in the first half of 2021, subject to potential delays in subject enrollment and study completion, including due to delays arising from the ongoing COVID-19 pandemic.
 Gossamer is responsible for all remaining development and commercial activities for GB004.

 In April 2019, we adopted a realignment plan to reduce operating costs and better align our workforce with the needs of our ongoing business and in October 2019, our Chief Executive Officer and Chief Financial and Business Officer departed from their positions.
-As a result, we recorded severance expense of \$1.9 million during the year ended December 31, 2019 for employee related costs, including severance benefits and payment of healthcare insurance premiums.
+As a result, we recorded severance expense of \$0.9 million during the three and six months ended June 30, 2019 and \$1.0 million in the year ended December 31, 2019 for employee related costs, including severance benefits and payment of healthcare insurance premiums.
 Additionally, we recorded a one-time stock-based compensation cumulative reversal of \$1.1 million during the year ended December 31, 2019 for the forfeitures of outstanding equity awards.
-The total remaining liability under these severance-related actions was \$0.5 million as of March 31, 2020 and we anticipate that such employee related costs will be paid by the end of the fourth quarter of 2020.
+The total remaining liability under these severance-related actions was \$0.3 million as of June 30, 2020 and we anticipate that such employee related costs will be paid by the end of the fourth quarter of 2020.

 Our primary source of liquidity to date has been through public and private sales of our common stock, redeemable convertible preferred stock, convertible debt and the proceeds from the License Agreement entered into with Gossamer ("Gossamer License Agreement").
+For the three and six months ended June 30, 2020, we generated \$15.0 million in revenue pursuant to Amendment No. 1 to the Gossamer License Agreement.

 We will need to raise additional funds to further advance our clinical research programs, commence additional clinical trials and commercialize our products, if approved.
 While we continue to pursue financing alternatives, which may include equity financing, business development arrangements, licensing arrangements and business combination transactions, financing may not be available to us in the necessary time frame, in the amounts that we need, on terms that are acceptable to us or at all.
 If we are unable to raise the necessary funds when needed or reduce spending on currently planned activities, we may not be able to continue the development of our product candidates or we could be required to delay, scale back or eliminate some or all of our development programs and other operations and will materially harm our business and consolidated financial position.